adityashrm21/image-segmentation-pytorch/README.md

 git clone https://github.com/adityashrm21/image-segmentation-pytorch.git
 ```
 It is preferable but not necessary to use a GPU as we are using a pre-trained ImageNet model.

+### Preparing the dataset

+Download the dataset from the KITTI Vision Benchmark Suite website.
+Click on the link corresponding to this dataset: `Download base kit with: left color images, calibration and training labels (0.5 GB)`.
+Here is the [direct link](http://www.cvlibs.net/download.php?file=data_road.zip) where you would need to provide your email address to request a download link.
+Once you download the dataset, extract and keep it in the root directory of your project (preferably).

 ### Requirements